How Long Does AI Debugging Take vs. Manual Debugging?

 |---|---|

-AI tools don't fully solve novel bugs.
-They narrow the search space — identify which subsystem is likely involved, what category of bug it matches — and you do the final root cause work.
-Still 2–5x faster than starting from scratch.
+AI tools do not fully solve novel bugs.
+They narrow the search space, identify which subsystem is likely involved, and match the error to a category.
+You do the final root cause work.
+Still 2 to 5x faster than starting from scratch.

 Where Time Is Actually Lost in Manual Debugging

-Manual debugging time isn't mostly spent in the code.
-It's spent:
+Manual debugging time is not mostly spent in the code.
+It is spent:

-- Reading Stack Overflow — finding the thread that matches your exact error (10–15 min)
+- Reading Stack Overflow and finding the thread that matches your exact error (10 to 15 min)

-- Adapting generic answers — translating "check your PYTHONPATH" to your specific project structure (5–10 min)
+- Adapting generic answers to your specific project structure (5 to 10 min)

-- Testing wrong fixes — trying 2–3 answers before finding the right one (15–30 min)
+- Testing wrong fixes and trying 2 to 3 answers before finding the right one (15 to 30 min)

-- Context-switching — browser, terminal, editor, browser again (adds up silently)
+- Context switching between browser, terminal, and editor (adds up silently)

-AI debugging collapses steps 1–3.
+AI debugging collapses steps 1 through 3.
 One answer matched to your code.
 Test it.
 Either works or gives a clear direction.

 The Compounding Effect

-A developer hitting 5 errors per day (typical during active development):
+A developer hitting 5 errors per day during active development:

 | Method | Per error | Per day (5 errors) | Per week |